-At one stage in the compilation process, the compiler will scan the program to gather information on all the variables used in the program-primarily their name, their scope, and their type.
-One use of this information is so that the compiler can check that the variables are used correctly; that is, no undeclared variables are used, variables are used only in their scope, variables are used only in ways consistent with their declared type.
-The structure used to store this information is called a symbol table, because it is a table in which one can lookup information on symbols, that is, variables and other identifiers.
+2. At one stage in the compilation process, the compiler will scan the program to gather information on the variables used, checking to make sure they are used correctly (that is, only declared variables are used, in their proper scope and in a way consistent with their declared type).
+The structure used to store this information is called a symbol table.

-Suppose in our compiler we represent an input program with the system of classes illustrated below.
-A program is a sequence of (pseudo-)instructions: declarations, assignments, beginning-of-block markers (like { in Java), and end-of-block markers (}).
-Assume the language we're compiling for has the same scope rules as Java.
+Suppose a program is represented by the system illustrated below.
+A program is a sequence of (pseudo-)instructions: declarations, assignments, beginning-of-block markers, and end-of-block markers.
+(Assume Java scoping rules)